epandurski/swaptacular.github.io/_posts/2022-07-04-power-and-trust-in-swaptacular.md

 The good thing is that Paul did not lose sleep.
 He chose his allies.
 He assigned the *debtors agent* with the responsibility to manage his digital currency.
-If Paul was technically savvy, and did not want to trust anybody with this important task, he could set up his own debtors agent and accounting authority severs, over which he would have complete control.
+If Paul was technically savvy, and did not want to trust somebody else with this important task, he could set up his own *debtors agent* and *accounting authority* severs, over which he would have a complete control.

 Paul's partners, employees, and customers should not be unhappy too.
 They chose to trust Paul, and they assigned the *creditors agent* with the responsibility to manage their digital wallets.
-If they were technically savvy, and did not want to trust anybody with this important task, they could set up their own creditors agents servers, over which they would have complete control.